 There are a few other sites I’ve found online that fall outside of the Crowdflower affiliate model:

-StoreHours24 – Fun and easy data entry site.
-You need to read the rules otherwise your work will be rejected, but if you’re not a scammer or provide poor quality work, you’ll have no problem.
+StoreHours24 – North America only.
+Fun and easy data entry site.
+You need to read the rules otherwise your work will be rejected, but as long as you’re not a scammer or do poor quality work, you’ll have no problem.

 MicroWorkers – I do have an account here, and have done about four article writing tasks so far as a test.
 I did get approved and paid for all of them.
 There are occasional good opportunities here, and they offer a referral program.